Why ADHD Women Stay in Jobs They Hate—and How to Finally Leave

 Fear of Change: The Weight of Uncertainty

-For many individuals with ADHD, the fear of change is a major roadblock.
-The idea of leaving a job—even an unhealthy one—can feel terrifying.
-Rejection Sensitivity Dysphoria (RSD), which heightens emotional responses to perceived criticism or failure, can make stepping into the unknown even harder.
+For individuals with ADHD, fear of change is a significant obstacle.
+The idea of leaving a job—even a draining one—can feel overwhelming.
+Rejection Sensitivity Dysphoria (RSD) intensifies emotional reactions to perceived criticism or failure, making the unknown feel even scarier.

-It’s not just about finding a new job or succeeding in it—it’s the emotional toll of leaving behind the familiar, even when it’s not serving you.
-The unknown often feels more overwhelming than staying in a situation that’s draining, which is why fear of change is a key reason why ADHD makes leaving jobs hard.
+It’s not just about finding or succeeding in a new job—it’s the emotional challenge of leaving the familiar, even when it no longer serves you.
+This is why fear of change is a key reason ADHD makes leaving jobs hard.

 Fear of Letting Others Down: The Responsibility Trap

-This sense of responsibility creates an emotional trap, making it hard to prioritize personal well-being over the perceived needs of others.
-It’s another factor that explains why ADHD makes leaving jobs hard, even when staying isn’t healthy.
+This sense of responsibility can trap you emotionally, making it hard to prioritize your well-being over the perceived needs of others.
+This is another reason why ADHD makes leaving jobs hard, even when staying is harmful.

 Emotional Overinvestment

-ADHD traits like hyperfocus and emotional intensity can lead to strong attachments to coworkers or certain job tasks.
-These ties can make it hard to step back and evaluate the overall job, even when dissatisfaction outweighs the positives.
+ADHD traits like hyperfocus and emotional intensity create strong attachments to coworkers or tasks, making it difficult to step back and assess the job as a whole.
+This attachment can prevent you from seeing when dissatisfaction outweighs any positives.

 Overcommitment and Perfectionism